-The V&A/RCA History of Design programme is recognised internationally as a leading centre for postgraduate study in the history of design and material culture.
+The V&A/RCA History of Design Programme is recognised internationally as a leading centre for postgraduate study in the history of design and material culture.
 Offered jointly by the RCA and the Victoria and Albert Museum (V&A), we teach and research cultural, social, economic, political and technological history through artefacts and our interactions with them.
-Projects and expertise range across global geographies, from the fifteenth century to the contemporary, and draw on cognate areas such as geography, performance studies and design practice.
+Projects and expertise range across global geographies, from the fifteenth century to the contemporary, and draw on cognate areas such as geography, performance studies and design research.

 V&A/RCA History of Design embraces history that is public-facing, experimental and committed to scholarly excellence, as befits our location in the public museum and the art school.
 We see history as practice-based and bring a distinctly global outlook to historical questions, placing local histories in comparative context and tracing global networks through material culture.

 - methodological and theoretical training in history through material culture, alongside specialist expertise in the history of design, performance and photography

 - a unique learning environment within RCA and V&A communities of expertise

 - an emphasis on engaging, effective communication to diverse audiences